Kelsey Waldon: Performances

 Waldon made her debut performance on the Grand Ole Opry at the Ryman Auditorium in 2016, then was invited to play the Opry House on April 23 of 2019.
-She performed at The Opry again on May 28, 2019 together with John Prine, Sturgill Simpson, and others.
+She performed at The Opry again on May 28, 2019, together with John Prine, Sturgill Simpson, and others.
 She has also played the historic Station Inn, the go-to spot of the 1970s, where intimate, post-Opry jam sessions were hosted by musicians like Jimmy Martin, Bobby Osborne, and Bill Monroe.

+In August, 2025, Waldon performed at the historic 3TEN ACL venue in Austin, Texas.